top of page

 • Fuvahmulaku Airport ( FVM) Ganviyani Atoll Runway (87 minutes from MLE)

-• Gan international Airport ( GAN) Addu or Seenu Atoll (95 minutes from (MLE)
+• Gan International Airport ( GAN) Addu or Seenu Atoll (95 minutes from (MLE)

 Now all you need to do is decide on how you are going to travel in the Maldives!